Getting started with

 - can do what (= execute an action)

 “Simple” workflow defines a simple asset workflow for requirements and test cases where assets are first created to “In design” status.
 When the asset seems ready it is approved as ready.
 That’s it.
 If some requirements or test cases get stale they can be deprecated and therefore regarded as removed.
-Choose this workflow for your projects if you prefer to keep workflow with your test cases and requirements as simple as possible.

 In this workflow, assets are created to “In design” status and when they seem ready, they are marked as ready for review.
 Persons in the appropriate REVIEWER role (see “Roles for users” chapter below for more information) then either reject or approve the asset.
 You should pick this workflow for your projects if you prefer your assets to be reviewed through the above process.